UniversalDevicesInc/udi_python_interface/API.md

  Logging is controlled by the user selecting a log level using the selector list in the node server's dashboard entry on the Polyglot UI.

- The user selection controls polyinterface.LOGGER by default.
+ The user selection controls udi_interface.LOGGER by default.
 Logging within the interface module is set to error by default, but can be overriden in the node server with module.xLOGGER.setLevel().